sravsimh/LocalLLM/README.md

 ## Note
 This project is still under developement, kindly raise issues if you run into anything.

-# Issues
+# Common Issues

+If you get a request Error or Error in benchmarks script these might be the possible reasons:
+>You are running multiple ollama instances so quit ollama from taskbar<br>
+>Or, You configured your Ollama to run on a different port so either switch back to 11434 or in benchmar.py change the port 11434 to your port.<br>
+>If you are running with --model then either the model is not pulled or you are spelling the modelName wrong

+If you run into any other issues in benchmark.py please raise issues with details.

 When running in linux or unix the server can't be stopped with psutil and requires sudo, to overcome this I have come up with a solution:
->running a small model between two benchmarking runs ([smollm2:135m](https://ollama.com/library/smollm2)) this removes the model from Memory and RAM resulting in accurate benchmark timings.
+>running a small model between two benchmarking runs ([smollm2:135m](https://ollama.com/library/smollm2)) this removes the main model from Memory and RAM resulting in accurate benchmark timings.

 # LLM Benchmarking
 This Repository aims to create a software to run on a loacal machine to benchmark the performance of LLM's like Llama 3.1 8B, Qwen 2.5, Gemma 2B and determine if it is beneficial to run locally.